typst/packages/packages/preview/supercharged-dhbw/1.2.1/README.md

 `language`: Language of the document which is either `en` or `de`, default is `en`

-`at-dhbw`: Whether the document is written at the DHBW or not, default is false
+`at-dhbw`: Whether the document is written at the DHBW or not, default is `false`

-`show-confidentiality-statement`: Whether the confidentiality statement should be shown, default is true
+`show-confidentiality-statement`: Whether the confidentiality statement should be shown, default is `true`

-`show-declaration-of-authorship`: Whether the declaration of authorship should be shown, default is true
+`show-declaration-of-authorship`: Whether the declaration of authorship should be shown, default is `true`

-`show-table-of-contents`: Whether the table of contents should be shown, default is true
+`show-table-of-contents`: Whether the table of contents should be shown, default is `true`

-`show-acronyms`: Whether the list of acronyms should be shown, default is true
+`show-acronyms`: Whether the list of acronyms should be shown, default is `true`

-`show-list-of-figures`: Whether the list of figures should be shown, default is true
+`show-list-of-figures`: Whether the list of figures should be shown, default is `true`

-`show-list-of-tables`: Whether the list of tables should be shown, default is true
+`show-list-of-tables`: Whether the list of tables should be shown, default is `true`

-`show-code-snippets`: Whether the code snippets should be shown, default is true
+`show-code-snippets`: Whether the code snippets should be shown, default is `true`

-`show-appendix`: Whether the appendix should be shown, default is false
+`show-appendix`: Whether the appendix should be shown, default is `false`

-`show-abstract`: Whether the abstract should be shown, default is true `abstract`: Content of the abstract
+`show-abstract`: Whether the abstract should be shown, default is `true`

+`show-header`: Whether the header should be shown, default is `true`

+`numbering-style`: Style of the page numbering, default is `1 of 1`

+`numbering-alignment`: Alignment of the page numbering, default is `center`

+`abstract`: Content of the abstract

+`appendix`: Content of the appendix

+`acronyms`: Content of the acronyms

 `university`: Name of the university